jonnew/ONI/README.md

 # Open Neuro Interface Specification [WIP]

-When developing neural acquisition tools, we have found that proper headstage serialization and host to PC communication are some of the trickiest parts of the development process.
+When creating neural acquisition tools, we have found that proper headstage serialization and host to PC communication are some of the trickiest parts of the development process.
 Therefore developers often resort to brittle solutions that meet their needs but are hard to inter-operate (e.g. NI DAQs).